Improving Sequential Query Recommendation with Immediate User Feedback: Introduction

-Due to the sequential nature of the information gathering process, autoregressive time series models for text generation have demonstrated promising results in many practical information retrieval tasks \citep{DehghaniRAF17,ren2018conversational,ahmad2019context,jiang2018rin,wu2018query,mustar2020using}.
-Autoregressive query recommendation models take into account the previously issued queries in the same session when generating the next recommendation to filter out irrelevant queries.
-The state-of-the-art query recommendation algorithms make use of the deep Recurrent Neural Networks (RNN) based autoregressive models to extract certain linguistic patterns from the query logs and combine with historical interaction data to predict the next query.
-Unfortunately, standard RNN based models like LSTM are designed for sequential processing of data \citep{vaswani2017attention} and are limited by the relatively short span of the query dependency that can be captured by such networks \citep{mustar2020using,mustar21_tis}, whereas the recently proposed transformer networks \citep{vaswani2017attention} can process data in parallel.
-In addition, the standard deep autoregressive models are not designed for real time interactive query recommendations as the learning is achieved over historical data.
-Hence, the immediate user feedback is not considered in the decision making.
-In applications like query recommendation it is important to \textit{adapt} to the immediate user feedback to improve the performance, as will be demonstrated in our experiments.
+Due to the sequential nature of knowledge-gathering, autoregressive time series models for text generation have demonstrated promising results in many practical knowledge extraction tasks as shown in \citet{DehghaniRAF17,ren2018conversational,ahmad2019context,jiang2018rin,wu2018query,mustar2020using}.
+Autoregressive query prediction models take into account the previously issued queries (in the same session) when proceeding with the query prediction to filter out irrelevant queries.
+This helps the user with the proper exploration of the data space.
+The state-of-the-art query prediction algorithms make use of the deep Recurrent Neural Networks (RNN) based autoregressive models to extract certain linguistic patterns from query logs and combine them with historical interaction data to predict the next query.
+Unfortunately, standard RNN models like Long-Short Term Memory (LSTM) are designed for sequential data processing and are limited by the relatively short span of the query dependency that can be captured by such networks \citep{mustar2020using,mustar21_tis}.
+On the other hand, the recently proposed Transformer networks \citep{vaswani2017attention} can process data in parallel.
+In addition, the standard deep autoregressive models are not designed for real-time interactive query predictions and recommendations as the learning is achieved over historical data.
+Hence, immediate user feedback is not considered in the decision-making.
+All in all, a query prediction mechanism in sequential knowledge gathering should be able to \textit{adapt} to the immediate user feedback and query context to continuously improve its performance, as it will be demonstrated by our mechanism and our experiments.